cloud-gov/pages-core/README.md

 The admin client is running on port `3000` of hour host computer.

 Some aspects of the system aren't expected to be fully functional in a development environment.
-For example: the "View site", "View logs", and "Uploaded files" links associated with sites in the seed data do not reach working URLs.
+For example: the "View site" and "Uploaded files" links associated with sites in the seed data do not reach working URLs.

 #### Front end application